-On March 30, Ambrite Corporation’s board of directors declared a $0.24 per share dividend on it 30,000 shares of outstanding common stock.
+On March 30, Ambrite Corporation’s board of directors declared a $0.24 per share dividend on its 30,000 shares of outstanding common stock.
 The stock has a $2 per share par value.
-The dividend is payable to shareholders of record on April 15 and payable on May 12.
+The dividend is payable on May 12 to shareholders of record on April 15.
 Show the journal entries the company would make on each of the pertinent dates.